devManWeb/error-alert/README.md

 # error-alert

-A simple JS library to show error messages directly on the page, without opening the console.
+An experimental JS library to show error messages directly on the page, without opening the console.
+Still under development.